aminebadraoui/MNFST-RAG-UI/openapi/README.md

 ## API Overview

-The RAG Chat application is a multi-tenant, role-based system with the following key features:
+The MNFST-RAG application is a multi-tenant, role-based system with the following key features:

 ### Multi-Tenancy
 - Three-tier user roles: superadmin, tenant_admin, user